hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/notes.md

 ### **Section 2: The Credibility & The Vision**

 **Slide 5: Who Am I?
 (Briefly)**
 "Why should you listen to me?
-I’m not an academic, and I’m not just an engineer.
+I’m not an academic, and I’m not even an engineer.
 I’m a Canadian high school teacher who looked at neural networks in the 90s and realized I needed to understand them to teach them.
 For the last decade, I’ve been an expert in two colliding fields: **WebAI and TinyML.**"

 **Slide 6: The Core Philosophy**
 "This brings me to the heart of our approach: **LLMs are not cheating tools; they are your teacher assistants.** They are the most powerful, accessible teaching assistants ever created.
 They allow students to ask the right questions, evaluate the answers, and learn how to prompt the machine—which is the most important AI skill of the next decade."